Vantiq/vantiq-extension-sources/objectRecognitionSource/README.md

 This is a TensorFlow implementation of YOLO (You Only Look Once).
 It returns a List of Maps, each of which has a `label` stating the type of the object identified, a `confidence` specifying on a scale of 0-1 how confident the neural net is that the identification is accurate, and a `location` containing the coordinates for the `top`,`left`, `bottom`, and `right` edges of the bounding box for the object.
 It can also save images with the bounding boxes drawn.

+The standard implementation expects a net trained on 416x416 images, and automatically resizes images to those dimensions.
+If different dimensions are required, then changing `edu.ml.tensorflow.Config.SIZE` to the correct dimension will change the dimensions of the image sent to the neural net.
+The dimensions will still be a square.

 The options are as follows.
 Remember to prepend "NN" when using an option in a Query.
 *   pbFile: Required.
 Config only.
 The .pb file for the model.
 The model can be trained using [darknet](https://pjreddie.com/darknet/install/) and then translated to tensorflow format using [darkflow](https://github.com/thtrieu/darkflow).